Silver linings: Sensational Mirabai Chanu opens India's medal account at Tokyo Olympics | Sports-Games

 The 2016 experience was a watershed in her career and Chanu had spoken about how confused she had felt during her debut at the biggest stage.
 There were none of those nerves to be seen on Saturday, just a very composed and focussed athlete who knew she was destined for the podium.

+Her smile shone the brightest during the entire performance on Saturday but also hard to miss were the Olympic rings' shaped earrings that she was sporting, which were a gift from her mother.

-The gold went to China's Hou Zhihui with an effort of 210kg (94kg+116kg), who created Olympic records in all three categories (snatch, clean and jerk and Total).
+''I would like to thank my family, especially my mother for a lot of sacrifices and believing in me,'' she said.
+The gold went to China's Hou Zhihui with an effort of 210kg (94kg+116kg), who created Olympic records in all three categories (snatch, clean and jerk, and Total).
 Aisah Windy Cantika of Indonesia took home the bronze with an effort of 194kg (84kg+110kg).

 She lifted 87kg in her next attempt and raised the weight to 89kg, which was 1kg more than her personal best of 88kg that she had lifted at the national championship last year.
 However, she was unable to better her personal best and settled for 87kg in the snatch event only behind leader Zhihui, who created a new Olympic record with an effort of 94kg.